 Accommodation & facilities at Almanara Villas:

 Each of the six villas offers three en-suite bedrooms, which are positioned on the upper floor and individually air conditioned.
 Two have a double bed and the third has twin beds.
 Every bedroom is thoughtfully decorated, with furnishings such as ornate bedside stands and lighting, a writing desk or dressing table and chair/stool, plenty of storage space, and some interesting artwork.
-The master bedroom also benefits from a lockable safe, a separate changing area, and a flatscreen television with satellite channels.
-The en-suite facilities of all three bedrooms comprise flush toilet, bidet, washbasin, shower, and bathtub – and there’s an additional cloakroom downstairs.
+The master bedroom also benefits from a lockable safe, a separate changing area, a bathtub, and a flatscreen television with satellite channels.
+The en-suite facilities of all three bedrooms comprise flush toilet, bidet, washbasin and shower. – and there’s an additional cloakroom downstairs.

 The shared spaces within the Almanara villas are just as well presented as the bedrooms.
 On the lower floor of each building, there are open-plan living and dining areas, featuring comfortable seating around coffee tables and a large dining table and chairs for communal meals.
 There’s a television and a DVD player here too.
 All food and drink is prepared by your private chef and served by your private butler.
 You can also relax and tuck into a snack on the rooftop terrace, which is a great spot for stargazing, or on the spacious veranda adjoining the living/dining spaces.
-Guests of the villas enjoy access to a shared swimming pool within lush gardens, as well as a Jacuzzi in the welcoming shade of trees.
+Guests of the villas enjoy access to a shared swimming pool within lush gardens.
 Finally, there’s a sunken pool bar, providing a good range of drinks and a nice venue for getting to know your neighbours in between trips to the beach and beyond.

 Activities at Almanara Villas: